 We look forward to developing these projects in different locations because this will assist the healthy growth of our wonderful ‘Spiritual Community’.

 1. We aim to create employment to build, secure and maintain each community.
-2. In each location, to have a VEDIC TIMES holistic clinic with first class treatments, free for local devotees and paid for the local population.
-3. Retirement for devotees with our beautiful SADHU HUTS.
-This means income during its production and more employment for the devotee community, because these ‘first class, healthy little homes’ will also be produced for selling outside.
+2. In each location, to have a VEDIC TIMES holistic clinic with first class treatments, free for local ‘spiritual seekers’ and paid for everyone else.
+3. Self Sustainable Eco-Villages & retirement for spiritual seekers with our beautiful SADHU & VASTU HUTS.
+This means income during its production and more employment for our ‘spiritual community’, because these ‘first class, healthy little homes’ will also be produced for selling outside.
 4. Hospice Services (employment for carers, nurses, doctors, etc).
 5. Out-Reach services (free and paid aid for the local population).
-6. Holistic Education, free and paid, including religious education.
+6. Holistic Education, free and paid, including spiritual education.
 7. Preventive Health Care education (removing drugs, alcohol, etc).
 8. Micro-Farming – Permaculture – Education (free and paid for).
 9. Production of other “organic products” e.g. honey, dry fruits and flowers.
+And production of Art.

 Chanting Yoga combines two of the ancient processes of yoga – meditation (dyana) and repetition of mantras by concentrating on sound vibration.
 Chanting yoga offers a practical solution to the pressures of our time.